Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Virginia:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Va.
-Code Ann. § 16.1-228;
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday.
+Va.
+Code Ann. § 16.1-228(2);

 - Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18.
+Code Ann. § 16.1-242.
+If the person reaches 21 years of age and prosecution has not yet commenced against them, they shall be tried as an adult, even if they were a minor at the time of committing the offense.
 Va.
 Code Ann. § 16.1-242.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Virginia has three ways that juveniles can be prosecuted as adults:
+Virginia has four ways that youth can be prosecuted as adults:

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.